hamza5113480/course-work/databases/README.md

             SAL	|	NUMBER(7,2)
 2. Add two columns Commission and HireDate to the EMPLOYEE table.
 Commission is a decimal type and can be NULL.
 3. Modify the column width of the JOB field of EMPLOYEE table with VARCHAR(50).
+4. Write a query to drop a column DOJ to the EMPLOYEE table.